- By Fiza Pirani The Atlanta Journal-Constitution

 The holiday season is about to get a lot brighter this year with the famous Geminid meteor shower sparkling the night sky.

-If you plan to catch a ride aboard the train at Macy’s Pink Pig in Atlanta — a local holiday tradition — or attend one of the most spirited holiday parades in the country, you may also want to squeeze in some time for this celestial spectacle in December.
+If you plan to catch a ride aboard the train at Macy’s Pink Pig in Atlanta — a local holiday tradition — or attend one of the most spirited holiday parades in the country, you may also want to squeeze in some time for this celestial spectacle on Dec.
+13 and Dec.
+14.

-Though the Geminids were washed out by the supermoon last year, the bright display known as one of the best annual meteor showers, will return and peak during mid-December this year.
+Known as one of the sky’s best annual meteor showers, the Geminids will return and peak during mid-December this year.

 While most meteor showers originate from comets, the Geminids originate from the asteroid 3200 Phaethon, which takes 1.4 years to orbit the sun, according to NASA.